ekee305/karbot_ws/README.md

 `$ roslaunch karbot_slam karbot_slam.launch`\
 after building workspace using "catkin_make" command as per standard ROS practise

-To move the Karbot within the hospital environment run command:\
+To move the Karbot within the hospital environment run command in another terminal:\
 `$ roslaunch karbot_navigation karbot_teleop.launch`

-In order to save the map for Karbot to use run command:\
+In order to save the map for Karbot to use run command in another terminal:\
 `$ rosrun map_server map_saver -f hospital_floorplan`

 This map should then be place along within the map provided folder at:\